 Dr. James Orr

-Theoretical Ecology | Freshwater Ecology | Microbial Ecology
+Theoretical Ecology | Global Change Ecology | Microbial Ecology

 Responses of ecological communities to stressors

 I use a combination of mathematical theory, experimental ecology, and research synthesis in my work.
-Although much of my research focuses on fundamental questions in theoretical and community ecology, I am also interested in applied questions in the fields of global change biology, (freshwater) environmental science, and microbiology.
+Although much of my research focuses on fundamental questions in theoretical and community ecology, I am also interested in applied questions in the fields of global change biology, environmental science, and microbiology.

 I was recently awarded a Discovery Early Career Researcher Award from the Australian Research Council to study how the temporal synchronization of antibiotics and phages impacts the ecology of bacterial communities and the evolution of antimicrobial resistance.
+This is part of a more general research agenda to understand how multiple stressors can be temporally manipulated to maximize or minimize ecological impacts.

 On this website, you can find a list of my publications (categorized by topic) and a collection of resources that I’ve produced for other scientists to use.